nkhmelni/Vigil/Documentation/INTEGRATION.md

 3. Name it `VigilValidator`
 4. Language: Objective-C or Swift

+**Important:** The XPC service bundle folder name must match the bundle identifier exactly.
+For example, if your bundle identifier is `com.yourteam.app.validator`, the XPC bundle must be placed at `YourApp.app/Contents/XPCServices/com.yourteam.app.validator.xpc/`.

 ### Step 2: Configure the XPC Service

 **Info.plist** for XPC Service: